CARES (HEERF I) Funding

 Students were notified through Financial Aid and Scholarships award notifications.

-Fall applications will be accepted between September 15, 2021 and October 1, 2021.
-The application link will be sent to your SHSU inbox as well as posted on SHSU social media outlets beginning 9/15.
+Applications will be accepted between September 15, 2021 and October 1, 2021.
+The application link will be sent to your SHSU inbox as well as posted on SHSU social media outlets beginning September 15, 2021.

 Quarterly Expenditure report for Institutional Funds as of June 30, 2022: 00360600_HEERF_Q22022_07112022